 Marketing automation technologies now allow a much more efficient approach towards identification and evaluation of sales-ready leads in the buying cycle.
 Consequently, deployment of marketing automation, together with the adaptation to the concept of content selling and the enablement of mobile sales technologies, remain crucial assets of sales reps’ Toolbox in the upcoming year.
 In order for companies to achieve higher conversion rates and boost sales in 2014, however, sales reps will need to acquire a set of additional skills associated with those technologies.

-Why Should Sales Reps Acquire New Skills in 2014?
+Why Should Sales Reps Acquire New Skills?

-The concept of content selling, or the so called B2B sales revolution, is a relatively new paradigm in the world of Inbound Marketing.
+The concept of content selling or the so called B2B sales revolution, is a relatively new paradigm in the world of Inbound Marketing.
 As such, and as with all forms of revolution, it requires adaptation; adaptation demands change and change will always involve a particular learning curve one way or another.
-In other words, for your sales reps to adapt the discipline of content selling in the most optimal way, it’s vital that requiring a particular set of skills is taken into consideration and acted upon.
+In other words, for your sales reps to adapt the discipline of content selling in the most optimal way, it's vital that requiring a particular set of skills is taken into consideration and acted upon.

 Ready, Set, Go!
-4 Skills Sales Reps Should Acquire for 2014
+4 Skills Sales Reps Should Acquire

 The following is an overview of the four most cherished skills in the world of content selling that cannot be shunned by any sales rep who aims at high performance and optimised conversion rates.

 1. Act as your prospects’ psychologist: listen and understand